 - Pre-programmed, one-shot scenarios (mother's day, valentine's day, newsletters).

-Two special features available for manual campaigns (for which we have separate tutorials, see links below):
+Two special features are available for manual campaigns (for which we have separate tutorials, see links below):

 It is not possible to perform a loyalty action in an A/B test campaign or Split targeting.